 Here is a quick read about diabetes and low testosterone.

-- Low testosterone concentrations can cause insulin resistance, potentially leading to type 2 diabetes mellitus and poorer glycemic control.
+- Low testosterone levels can cause insulin resistance, eventually resulting in type 2 diabetes.

 Does Low Testosterone Cause Diabetes?